congnqnexlesoft/symfony-maintenance-mode/README.md

 MAINTENANCE_RESPONSE_FORMAT=json
 ```
 ### Using View
-- Copy these files to your project:
+- Copy these files to your project (if):
 ```
+public/.gitignore

 resources/views/errors/503.blade.php
-storage/framework/.gitignore

 ```

 ## Put the application into maintenance mode.